TimoRiikonen/CumulativeDBCopy/README.md

 These scripts have been written by Timo Riikonen.
-If you enhance these, I would appreciate if you would send you improvements to me: timo.riikonen@tieto.com
+If you enhance these, I would appreciate if you would send you improvements to me.
 Copyright: GNU Lesser General Public License, https://www.gnu.org/licenses/lgpl-3.0.en.html

 What this does: